 No Applicant for admission to the Texas Bar shall be issued a license to practice law in Texas until such person has furnished to the Board evidence that (s)he has passed the Multistate Professional Responsibility Examination (MPRE) with a scaled score of 85.

 The Multistate Professional Responsibility Examination (MPRE) is a sixty-question, two-hour, multiple-choice examination administered three times each year – in March, August, and November.
 The test consists of fifty scored questions and ten field-test questions that are not scored.
-The field-test questions are indistinguishable from the scored questions, so examinees should answer all of the questions presented on the test.
+The field-test questions are indistinguishable from the scored questions, so examinees should answer all the questions presented on the test.
 The MPRE is required for bar applicants in all but two states – Maryland and Wisconsin.

-South Texas College of Law has only preliminary data on student performance on the MPRE, but that data indicates that students who have completed the required law school Professional Responsibility course prior to taking the MPRE perform better on the test than those who take the MPRE while contemporaneously enrolled in the Professional Responsibility course.Top
+South Texas has only preliminary data on student performance on the MPRE, but that data suggests that students who have completed the required law school Professional Responsibility course prior to taking the MPRE perform better on the test than those who take the MPRE without first taking the Professional Responsibility course and those who take the MPRE while contemporaneously enrolled in the Professional Responsibility course.Top